andreero0/edtech-project/README.md

 - Don't edit files in the `ui/` folder - these are pre-built components
 - Keep the `<AnimatedWord>` wrapper for text animations
 - The registration form connects to a Supabase database
+- **All third-party branding has been removed** - the project is now fully proprietary

 ## 🐛 Troubleshooting